dao-xyz/protocols/README.md

 # In progress A

-- Functionality for the program to create an account "channel" given a user instruction
+Functionality for the program to create an account "channel" given a user instruction

-User -> "Create channel instruction" -> Program account -> Channel account
+- User -> "Create channel instruction" -> Channel account  ✅
+- User -> "Update channel instruction" -> Channel gets updated